EnterpriseDB/barman/doc/barman-tutorial.en.md

 From an architectural point of view, PostgreSQL must be configured to archive WAL files directly to the Barman server.

+Version 1.6.1 introduces the `replication-status` command which allows users to get information about any streaming client attached to the managed server, in particular hot standby servers and WAL streamers.

 # Support and sponsor opportunities